88ning/ucsc_ooad/README.md

 1. Install Python on your computer.
 2. Run `pip install requirements.txt`
-3. .Change directory to this project.
+3. Change directory to this project.
 4. In Terminal, type `python project_x.py`

 A message like this should appear: